-We just finished up a media and influencer analysis of the cloud security market as a part of a data series we are doing at Zeno.
-As I was mining the data to see which media outlets were leading the coverage in 2018, I started thinking about the security vendors in the space to better understand their overall contribution to the cloud security narrative.
+We just finished a media and influencer analysis of the cloud security market as a part of a data series we are doing at Zeno.
+As I was mining the data to see which media outlets were leading the coverage in 2018, I started thinking about the security vendors in the space better to understand their overall contribution to the cloud security narrative.

 Instead, I wanted to look at the data through the lens of owned media since all brands have 100% complete control over what they publish on the internet.
-And this is the most powerful element of brand storytelling–again, my opinion.
-Owned content has a shelf life of pretty much, forever.
+And this is the most powerful element of brand storytelling–again, in my opinion.
+Owned content has a shelf life of pretty much forever.
 It also allows brands to own their narrative and help fill in the gaps when the media doesn’t tell the larger story.

 So what does this all mean?
 Well, a lot.
 But I’ll try to sum up my thoughts quickly:

 - Distribution.
 Put some paid media behind your long-form content.
-Use paid search, paid social and test content distribution platforms like Taboola.
+Use paid search paid social, and test content distribution platforms like Taboola.
 Optimize your content for organic search.
 Unleash employees and executives to be brand storytellers.
 Use platforms like Dynamic Signal to fuel the employee-driven content engine.

 - Data.
 The above is just one data point.
-It’s directional and further analysis should be included.
-Look at the media, your coverage, your audience (this should be your first step), influencers, web analytics, what’s converting, driving leads, engagement.
+It’s directional, and further analysis should be included.
+Look at the media, your coverage, your audience (this should be your first step), influencers, web analytics, what’s converting, driving leads, and engagement.
 All of that and more.
 Heck, even primary research is even good in some cases.

 Another way to think about this is to analyze the top journalists writing about cloud security and analyze their coverage to uncover their hidden narratives.